LASER VISION CORRECTION

 Can I get laser eye surgery in Adelaide if I have dry eyes?

 Yes, individuals with dry eyes can still be candidates for laser eye surgery.
-Modern techniques and improved management strategies have made it possible for those with dry eyes to undergo the procedure safely.
+Modern techniques and improved management strategies have made it possible for those with dry eyes to undergo the procedure.
 It’s essential to have a thorough pre-operative assessment to determine the most suitable approach.

 When is the best time to get laser eye surgery?